DDtMM/angular-signal-generators/README.md

 This was directly inspired by Svelte's *tweened* function.
 When the signal value is change, the observed value slowly morphs over time.
 So if the original value was **1** and the next value was set to **5**, then the observed value will be something like *1*, *1.512*, *2.12*, *2.6553*, *3* over a set duration.

 ## Utilities

+### inspect

+Inspired by Svelte's $inspect rune, logs the resolved values of signals deeply nested in an object, array or signal.

 ### signalToIterator